Skip to content

 --external-dns-domain-filter ${DNS_ZONE_NAME} \

-After installation, verify that the HyperShift operator and External DNS are running:
+After installation, verify both the HyperShift operator and External DNS are running:

 # Check HyperShift operator and ExternalDNS pods